WIRDPBC/UndiscoveredStoryPWA/readme.md

 The game is being built as a PWA utilizing React.JS and Node.JS.

-# The Undiscovered Story Game Token (UDGT) Hydrid Blockchchain
+# The Undiscovered Story Game Hybrid Blockchchain
-Hybrid Blockchain Game Development for Secure and Scalable Mass Adoption.
+Hybrid Blockchain Game Development for Secure and Scalable Mass Adoption developed in house by WIRD.

 A Hybrid blockchain game built for use by the masses, easy enough for a grandma to use and play with her daughters or grandchildren.